AlCormack/SpeedGPS/README.md

 and the best place to find how to put them together and the place I based this work off is: https://www.rc-thoughts.com/jeti-gps-sensor/

+To use the ATMega32U board you need to add some extra boards to the Arduino IDE (from arduino.cc).
+In the preferences window in the "Additional Board Manager URL's" add: https://raw.githubusercontent.com/sparkfun/Arduino_Boards/master/IDE_Board_Manager/package_sparkfun_index.json
+Then in the board select "SpearkFun Pro Micro" and the processor select "ATMega32U4 (5V,16mhz)"

 ![alt text](https://github.com/AlCormack/SpeedGPS/blob/master/images/GPSModule.jpg "SpeedGPS on Gaui X3L")

 I have added an ExBus folder to this project.
 This is very much work in progress.
 On a heli with 3 EX sensors, I was not getting anything more than 5hz on the GPS.
 So I thought I would try over ExBus.
 Problem appears to be that ExBus seems to make the bandwidth for the other sensors worse, and I am not really seeing much improvement on the ExBus.
 Tom, from j-log fame, has a good explanation here: http://j-log.eu/s32/s32-en/telemetry-jeti-exbus/ I am going to keep playing but I'm not sure that ExBus is going to be the silver bullet here!